RockitBootcamp/Phoenix-Admin/Student Reviews/15.5/Gayathree Raman.md

 - Kris: Interview, passed

 #M2
 - [ ] PHP Project
 - [ ] CSS Project
 - [ ] Interview
 - [x] test score: 100%
+- Daniel:
+  - PHP project:
+    - visual details need to more closely match the example: font sizes & title spelling
+    - header is missing on some pages.
+On view.php it is above the doctype
+    - products.php needs to be included on browse, view is good